 The Archive has several discreet collections of photography, the largest being the General Photography Collection.
-All of the photo collections are indexed in keyword searchable PDF files from the Graphics page of the Hogan Jazz Archive website at jazz.tulane.edu.
-The Ralston Crawford Collection of Jazz Photography, which has been digitized and is accessible via the Tulane Digital Library (TUDL) and Tulane University Special Collections on ArchivesSpace.
+All of the processed photography collections are indexed in keyword searchable PDF files from the Graphics page of the Hogan Jazz Archive website at jazz.tulane.edu.
+The Ralston Crawford Collection of Jazz Photography, and the General Photography Collection have been digitized and is accessible via the Tulane Digital Library (TUDL) and Tulane University Special Collections on ArchivesSpace.

 GENERAL PHOTOGRAPHY COLLECTION